 Reusing your old iPhone as an iPod Touch is another great way to repurpose—connecting via WiFi only.
 By reusing in this way, your old iPhone, now your New-To-You iPod Touch is extra storage for all those photos, videos, music, and other files you want to save somewhere.
 To repurpose iPhone this way, check out our article!

-Once I started to think about ways to repurpose my iPhone along with asking all my Apple ToolBox colleagues, all my friends, and pretty much anyone I meet what they do, really cool and creative ideas began stacking up.
+Once I started to think about ways to repurpose my iPhone along with asking all my Apple ToolBox colleagues, all my friends, and pretty much anyone I meet what they do, really fresh and creative ideas began stacking up.

 Here’s a short list of some of the best ways to repurpose iPhone